Our HIstory, Mission & Rules & Regulations

 - 4th Tech Foul point in a Season or any Technical foul post suspension = Ban from UBL or at UBL’s discretion

-- Flagrant 1 foul = Unsportsmanlike foul (unnecessary dangerous contact) Flagrant 1, ie aggressive & not going for the ball = 2pt
+- Flagrant 1 foul = Unsportsmanlike foul (unnecessary dangerous contact) eg. Fronting up and Pushing a player can fall into this category, ie aggressive & not going for the ball type plays = 2pt

 - Flagrant 2 foul = Unsportsmanlike & overly aggressive/dangerous, appearing to be intentional to hurt the victim. ie a clothesline around the neck whilst player is in the air.. = 3 points & Ejection from the game/Stadium at UBL’s discretion